 From Pro-Tread's research and experience, the most common types of collisions and injuries in parking lots are:

 • Intersection crashes.

 In this article, we’ll look at the first two.
 A fixed object collision most commonly refers to collisions where the truck was in drive and moving forward when it hit a fixed or stationary object.
 In contrast, a backing collision refers to any type of collision when the truck was in reverse and backing up.

 Whether it is a fixed object, stationary object or backing collision, these types of crashes are often caused by driver inattention or rushing.

 Drivers often face tremendously tight time schedules and overlapping delivery windows to accommodate 12 to 18 deliveries per day.
 Delivery time slots have been narrowed to as little as a two-hour window, with as many as three deliveries sharing the same time window.

-If they’re rushed, remind them that they’ll finish faster if they get it right the first time.
+If drivers are rushed, fleet managers and safety trainers should remind them that they’ll finish faster if they get it right the first time.
 Nothing slows a driver down more than hitting a pole.

 Fixed and stationary objects

 For medium truck fleets, the two most common types of collisions involve other vehicles or trailers (stationary objects) and low clearance awnings (fixed objects).